UFC Fight Night: Almeida vs Garbrandt: Predictions & Analysis

 A few statistical edges stand out.
 Sterling throws significantly more leather — a 0.4 sig. strike per minute gap.
 Sterling is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Sterling has tighter striking defense, making opponents miss more often.

-**The Pick: Aljamain Sterling over Bryan Caraway.** We're leaning Sterling here at 69%, a solid but not overwhelming edge.
-Notably, the betting market has Caraway at 25% implied while our model sees 31% — a 6-point disagreement that could signal value.
+The Pick: Aljamain Sterling over Bryan Caraway.
+The model gives Sterling a slight nod at 65% — this could easily go either way.
+Notably, the betting market has Caraway at 25% implied while our model sees 35% — a 10-point disagreement that could signal value.

 Adam Milstead vs Chris de la Rocha